allen2c/codepress/README.md

 - `--output PATH`
   Output file.
 Defaults to `stdout` if not specified.

+- `--inspect`
+  Show files with total token count and usage summary.

 - `--verbose / --no-verbose`
   Enable verbose output.
 Default is `--no-verbose`.